01 of 09

 If Rice is Still Crunchy, Add Hot Water

 Remember, a cup of uncooked arborio rice should absorb 3-4 cups of stock.
 If for some reason, you've added 4 cups of stock and the risotto still isn't done, you can finish the cooking using hot water instead of stock.
 Just add the water as you did with the stock, a ladle at a time,... stirring while it's absorbed.
 (Humidity and altitude can play a role in your rice needing a little more time.)Continue to 8 of 9 below.

 Stir in another 2 tablespoons of unsalted butter and about ¼ cup of freshly grated Parmesan.
 You can also stir in some finely chopped Italian parsley.
 Adjust the seasoning with kosher salt.Continue to 9 of 9 below.

 Serve Risotto Right Away

-Risotto turns sticky and gluey if held for too long, so it should be served immediately.
+Risotto turns sticky and gluey if it's held too long in the pan or fridge, so it should be served immediately.
 A properly cooked risotto should form a soft, creamy mound on a dinner plate.

 You can easily turn this basic recipe into any of the following delicious variations that are palate pleasers for both adults and children: